VegGuide.org has been shut down

 The site did get some traction and did have quite a bit usage, particularly from 2008-2015, when the bulk of the entries currently on the site were added.

 However, traffic to the site was declining for many years by the time it was shut down in late 2019.
 But even more importantly, contributions to the site had also declined, so the data on the site was becoming increasingly stale and out of date.
-My feeling is that the site was probably now a net negative because it often directs people to businesses that no longer exist.
+My feeling is that the site was that the site had become a net negative because it often directed people to businesses that no longer exist.
 This is especially true outside of North America, but even in North America most of the listings were old and not well-maintained.

 I think there are a number of factors that led to VegGuide becoming much less relevant.

 Probably first and foremost is the rise of mobile devices and apps.
 A huge amount of people's internet activity has moved to their phones and apps.
 We never had a full-featured app and we didn't have a mobile-friendly web design, all of which certainly hurt usage quite a bit.

 In addition, very well-funded commercial entities like Yelp and Google Maps have done a better and better job of serving the same niche that VegGuide.org served.
 When traveling over the last few years I've found Google Maps to be quite helpful in finding vegan food, and I turned to it before VegGuide or HappyCow more and more.